Tampa Bay Lightning: Logo and jerseys

 The Edge jerseys use the same template adopted by the Ottawa Senators and Pittsburgh Penguins.
 Unlike those teams, the Lightning's elbow panels remain the base color of the jersey, and an additional blue panel is added near the cuff of the sleeve.
 The Edge uniforms retain the underarm gusset "victory stripes" of their predecessors.

 The Lightning then debuted a new "alternate" or "third" jersey in the 2008–09 season.
 The jersey features a dominant "electric blue" color, with black and silver accents at the end of the sleeves.
 The logo is removed, and in its place emblazoned across the front of the jersey descending to the lower left of the jersey is the word "BOLTS" (utilizing a layout similar to that of the Ottawa Senators' third jersey).
 The numbers are featured on the back and sleeves only, using white lettering.

 It was reported on January 23, 2011, that the Lightning had filed paperwork with the NHL to change their logo and colors, beginning with the 2011–12 season.
 The new logo, as well as the new home and away jerseys, were unveiled by the team at a press conference at the St. Pete Times Forum on January 31, 2011.
 The Lightning began to integrate the new logo onto center ice, and even distributed free T-shirts with the simplified logo on February 4, 2011, while still using the old Lightning logo and uniforms.

 The current uniforms are made in a traditional hockey sweater design.
 Initially, the colors that were to be used were simply blue and white, but by popular demand, black was later added as a trim color on the numbers.
 The victory stripes were also eliminated.
 Despite the introduction of the new uniforms, the previous third jersey was retained, with the new simplified logo replacing the old logo in the shoulders prior to the 2012–13 season.
+Nevertheless, the Lightning's new blue-based uniforms received criticism for its perceived similarity to the Toronto Maple Leafs' uniforms, with its shade of blue being too close to the Maple Leafs' palette.